White Sox end 7-game skid, win 9-2 as Rays drop 9 games back

 ST. PETERSBURG, Fla.
+(AP) — The Chicago White Sox stopped a long skid at the expense of the slumping Tampa Bay Rays.

-(AP) — Leury García had four hits, including three doubles, Reynaldo López won for the first time in six starts and the Chicago White Sox stopped a seven-game losing streak by beating the slumping Tampa Bay Rays 9-2 on Friday night.
+Leury García had four hits, including three doubles, Reynaldo López won for the first time in six starts and the White Sox stopped a seven-game losing streak by beating the Rays 9-2 on Friday night.

+“It was one of those games that we needed,” White Sox manager Rick Renteria said.
+“We needed something convincing, something very positive.”

 García became the first White Sox player to have three doubles in a game since Adam Eaton against Minnesota on Aug.
 2, 2014.